progstr/progstr.github.com/_posts/2011-12-23-filer-getting-started.md

 {.prettyprint .lang-html .language-html}

-...and create your model from the params hash:
+... and then create your model from the params hash:

     @user = User.new(params[:user])
     @user.save
 {.prettyprint .lang-ruby .language-ruby}

+That will automatically extract the attachment file object from the params hash and set it as the avatar.

 ### Generating URLs for files